What is the NASENCO course?

 - Implementing and writing up of an Action Research Project (20 credits)

-- Completion of a Professional SEND Development Portfolio (E-Portfolio) focus is on the student to evidence their own practice within their education institution in order to have met the SEND learning outcomes (20 credits)
+- Completion of a Professional SEND Development Portfolio (E-Portfolio) where the focus is on the student to evidence their own practice within their education institution in order to have met the SEND learning outcomes (20 credits)

 For a full programme specification and module breakdown please email email@example.com